 My feet don't make much noise on the damp pine needles as I climb up the steep hill that marks the beginning of my favorite local trail, the one I used to run laps around when I lived down the street from the small state park, ten years ago.
 On this trail, I am used to pushing myself.
-The hills aren't long, but they are…Continue
+The hills aren't long, but they are steep, and covered with roots that make you dodge and…Continue

 Added by Allison Donohue on September 12, 2011 at 2:48pm — No Comments

 Camping with your children is a terrific family activity.
 You want your children to have fun and to learn about nature, but you want to make sure that they are safe and comfortable.
-Some…Continue
+Some commonsense safe camping rules will help you achieve this…Continue

 Added by Stephanie Trementozzi on September 12, 2011 at 11:30am — No Comments

 Join fellow WILD READers and discuss our newest WILD READ book, The Thunder Tree: Lessons from an Urban Wildland by Robert Michael Pyle.
 Pyle's account is a personal memoir of his youth along the ill-fated Rocky Mountain aqueduct, written in a series of essays that pay…Continue

 Added by Anne Post on September 9, 2011 at 12:00pm — No Comments